microsoft/vscode-mssql/README.md

   * To format part of a document, highlight a selection, right-click and choose `Format Selection`
   * To change the formatting settings, hit F1 and choose `Preferences: Open User Settings`.
 Type in `mssql.format` and change any of the options
-* `Refresh Intellisense Cache` command added.
-This will rebuild the intellisense for a connected database to include any recent schema changes
+* `Refresh IntelliSense Cache` command added.
+This will rebuild the IntelliSense for a connected database to include any recent schema changes
 * `New Query` command added.
 This opens a new .sql file and connects to a server, making it quicker to get started with your queries
 * Fixed support for SQL Data Warehouse connections.